EV Charging Infrastructure for Government and Large-Scale Projects

 • Multi-site and staged infrastructure rollouts

-• Car parks and shared access charging systems
+• Car parks and shared-access charging systems

 Electric vehicle charging station in a parking lot, surrounded by trees and plants, with parking space markings on the ground reading 'ELECTRIC VEHICLES ONLY.'